manaakiwhenua/vector2dggs/README.md

   -g, --geom_col TEXT             Column name to use when using a spatial
                                   database connection as input  [default:
                                   geom]
+  --tempdir PATH                  Temporary data is created during the
+                                  execution of this program.
+This parameter
+                                  allows you to control where this data will be written.
   -o, --overwrite
   --version                       Show the version and exit.
   --help                          Show this message and exit.